rtcameron/unsteadyAirfoil/README.txt

 To run the simulation in serial, run ./Allrun from /background/.

 /background/Allrun.aoa and /background/Allrun.k are different scenarios that loop through some cases and save the data, you don't need to worry about those for testing.

+Any ./Allrun script writes to log files and not command line.